Built for the way you actually run a corp.

 The story

 Running a one-person corporation in Canada is genuinely strange.
-You wear every hat — developer, consultant, accountant, and the person who forgot to log that receipt from three months ago.
-Tax time arrives, and suddenly that stack of unprocessed transactions becomes a real problem.
+You wear every hat: developer, consultant, accountant, and the person who forgot to log that transaction from three months ago.
+Tax time arrives, and suddenly that stack of unsorted entries becomes a real problem.

-This is a product built by a solo founder in Vancouver, BC, solving a problem they live with personally.
-That shapes everything: what gets built, what gets cut, and how it feels to use.
+Ledg is built in British Columbia, Canada, by a team that runs Canadian corporations themselves.
+That shapes everything: what ships, what gets cut, and how it feels to use.

 Mission